Food Intolerances vs. Food Allergy - The Overview

 Spice allergy

-Especially at Christmas time, spices such as cinnamon, vanilla, cardamom, anise, etc. are used to add a lot of flavor, but it's not just the nuts in the pastries that can be a problem for some allergy sufferers.
+During Christmas time, spices such as cinnamon, vanilla, cardamom, anise, etc. are used to add flavour.
+However, it's not just the nuts in the pastries that can cause issues for people with allergies.

-Unfortunately, this can also apply to certain spices, which can cause a cross-reaction depending on the type of pollen allergy.
-The classic gingerbread spice (as well as curry powder) contains a variety of allergens that overlap with those from many pollen.
-Therefore, caution is advised for pollen allergy sufferers!
-Those who have a pollen allergy and do not know, for example, whether they can tolerate gingerbread, should first try small amounts to rule out nausea and severe reactions [27].
+Certain spices can cause a cross-reaction depending on the type of pollen allergy as well.
+The classic gingerbread spice as well as curry powder contain a variety of allergens overlapping with those from pollen.
+Therefore, we advise caution for pollen allergy sufferers!

 7. Food supplement against intolerances and allergies

-Since dietary supplements support many areas of life, the question now arises whether they also help with food intolerances and allergies.
+Dietary supplements support many areas of life.
+The question now arises whether they also help with food intolerances and allergies.
 The answer is simple: yes.

 Histamine plays a central role in the occurrence of allergic reactions.
 Fortunately, there are some nutrients that have been shown in various studies to lower histamine levels!